Professional & Specialty Services

 Nutritional counseling and after-care instructions are a big part of preventing this condition from re-occurring and we want to make sure that your male cat stays healthy.
 However, some patients have multiple episodes of urinary blockage and may ultimately require a type of surgery called a perineal urethrostomy or “PU” for short to create a wider urethral opening more like a female’s anatomy to reduce the chance of a crystalline plug from forming.
 Our doctors are able to perform this surgery should it be necessary.

-OFA Certification / Penn Hip
+OFA Certification

-OFA Certification: The Orthopedic Foundation for Animals (OFA) will evaluate radiographs (x-rays) of hips or elbows in order to certify breeding animals as free of hip or elbow dysplasia.
+The Orthopedic Foundation for Animals (OFA) will evaluate radiographs (x-rays) of hips or elbows in order to certify breeding animals are free of hip or elbow dysplasia.
 This is helpful for preventing these conditions in dogs as those with moderate to severely affected joints should not be used for breeding.
 At PVH we are able to sedate your pet, obtain the necessary films, then transfer them to OFA for analysis.

 Ear Cleaning and Packing